-Democrats To Offer Deal On Border To End Shutdown
+Senate to Vote On Measures To End Shutdown

 On the 34th day of the partial government shutdown, there are some small signs of movement between Congressional Democrats and the White House that could conceivably end the standoff between the two sides.

-House Democratic leaders are considering a proposal that would fund increased security measure at the border, but not the wall that President Trump has been demanding.
+House Democratic leaders were said to be considering a proposal that would fund increased security measure at the border, but not the wall that President Trump has been demanding.

+But House Speaker Nancy Pelosi, D-Calif., threw cold water on the idea at a Thursday morning news conference, saying it's not true that Democrats are engaging in behind the scenes planning on an offer.

+She said Democrats are working on the regular appropriations bill for the next fiscal year, which could contain additional money for border security.

-Top Democrats and their aides say the proposal will outline the mutual border security priorities for President Trump and members of Congress, but include no new funding for any wall on the U.S.-Mexico border.
+Top Democrats and their aides had told reporters of a proposal that would outline the mutual border security priorities for President Trump and members of Congress, but include no new funding for any wall on the U.S.-Mexico border.

 House Majority Leader Steny Hoyer, D-Md., declined to offer specifics which are being worked out by House Speaker Nancy Pelosi, D-Calif., and the House Homeland Security Committee, but he said Democrats are prepared to make an offer that includes significant new spending on border measures.